 - You will need to know the following for each director: their complete residential address, whether they are Canadian residents and their profession.

-Select Officers.
-You must decide who will be the officers of the corporation.
+You must select who will be the officers of the corporation.

 - Officers are the persons who hold certain senior management positions, such as President, Vice-President, Secretary and Treasurer, among others.